loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_3.md

 With the help from `IActionFilter` we can change the `ActionResult` after the controller.
 This will make it possible to have the same structure in the controllers, and we do not need to think so much about how the data will be presented at that point.

 > I use `ActionResult` when I need to do some type of transformation, for example transforming a `CalendarEventPage` to [ical](https://en.wikipedia.org/wiki/ICalendar) format or a SiteMapPage to xml or html.
-Usually, you can use the same model, but there will be cases when you will need a different controller depending on the format.
+Usually, you can use the same controller and model, but there will be cases when you will need a different controller.

 We will need a separate `IActionFilter` for each frontend project, this will make it simpler to manage specific logic for each frontend project, see [CreateReactAppActionFilter.cs](https://github.com/loremipsumdonec/optimizely-cms-models/blob/master/posts/lets_play_around_with_headless/example/lorem_headless/lorem_headless/Features/CreateReactApp/CreateReactAppActionFilter.cs).